MichalNiedziela1601/angularNodeApp/README.md

 /auth
 Method: POST
-use x-www-form-urlencoded or raw/json with content-type : application/json to authenticate require field: login, password, email
+use x-www-form-urlencoded or raw/json with content-type : application/json to authenticate require field: login, password

 /register
 Method: POST
-use x-www-form-urlencoded or raw/json with content-type : application/json to register
+use x-www-form-urlencoded or raw/json with content-type : application/json to register require field: login, password, email

 /api/testdata
 Method: GET - get all testdata